The Kingdom of Elohim — An Ignored Subject in the Church

 • You fill in the blank as to the favorite subject of your local church pastor.
 It is likely it is not on the list of Yeshua topics!

-Why is it vital to our spiritual orientation and mindset to learn about and then embrace the concept of the kingdom of Elohim that is coming to this earth from heaven?
+Why is it vital to our spiritual understanding to learn about and then embrace the concept of the kingdom of Elohim?
 Because the establishment of the kingdom of Elohim starts with you and me.
-Yeshua declared that it actually starts within each person—in their heart and mind (Luke 17:21).
-He brought the kingdom of heaven down with him to the earth, deposited a bit of its territory in each of us and then commissioned us to go forth and to expand that kingdom one life at a time as we are salt and light to the world, and as we share or preach the good news of that kingdom everywhere.
+Yeshua declared that it actually starts within each person—in the heart and mind of each individual (Luke 17:21).
+He brought the kingdom of heaven down with him to the earth, deposited a bit of its spiritual territory into each of his disciples and then commissioned them to go forth and to expand that kingdom one life at a time.
+This is done by being salt and light to the world, and as each of us shares the good news of that kingdom everywhere.
 Are you fulfilling your role to be an emissary or ambassador for the kingdom of Elohim?
 If so, how?

 The Scriptures have many things to say about the kingdom of Elohim that we need to learn about and that affect us directly.
 Let’s briefly explore some of the ramifications of this subject.